Accenture/mercury/docs/architecture/decisions/DESIGN-NOTES.md

 # Akka

 We are using Akka actor as the in-memory event bus.
-We may migrate to Java 1.9 Flow API at a later time.
+We may migrate to Java 1.9 Flow API or reactive stream at a later time.

 # Java Futures

-We use Java Future for managing thread pool when executing functions.
+We use Java Future for managing thread pool that is used to execute concurrent service functions.